Hermann-Lietz School - Haubinda

 Classical & Church Music

 My performance journey began in classical music.
-I started piano lessons at the age of five, and by thirteen I became the organist at St. Martin Catholic Church in Illertissen, where I played for services, weddings, and funerals.
-This early responsibility gave me both discipline and stage confidence and remained a formative part of my youth, as confirmed in parish records.
+I started piano lessons at the age of five, and by thirteen I had become the organist at St. Martin Catholic Church in Illertissen, performing regularly for services, weddings, and funerals.
+This early responsibility developed both discipline and stage confidence and became a formative part of my musical foundation.

-During my studies at the Mozarteum Salzburg, I attended the International Summer Academy from 1978 to 1981, participating in the masterclasses of Professors Winfried Wolf and Sergio Perticaroli.
-These highly selective courses admitted only the most promising young pianists, with the best invited to perform for the Salzburg Festival public.
-I had the opportunity to appear several times in the Wiener Saal, performing works by Liszt, Chopin, and Casella, including Chopin’s Etudes and Casella’s Toccata.
-These concerts, documented in official programs, were milestones that confirmed my early standing as a developing artist.
+During my studies at the Mozarteum Salzburg, I attended the International Summer Academy from 1978 to 1981, working in the masterclasses of Professors Winfried Wolf and Sergio Perticaroli.
+These highly selective programmes provided opportunities to perform in the Wiener Saal, where I presented works by Liszt, Chopin, and Casella, including Chopin’s Etudes and Casella’s Toccata.

-Alongside these performances, I also sang and accompanied choirs, and for a short time worked with an African choir in Soweto during a competition — an unforgettable cross-cultural exchange that broadened my perspective as a musician.
+Alongside these performances, I also sang and accompanied choirs, and briefly worked with an African choir in Soweto during a competition — an experience that broadened my musical perspective through cross-cultural collaboration.

-Even though my career later expanded into jazz, pop, and musical theatre, the precision and discipline of these early years have always remained my foundation.
-To this day, I continue to practice and perform classical repertoire, keeping this tradition alive and bringing its depth and rigor into my teaching and ensemble work.
+Although my career later expanded into jazz, pop, and musical theatre, the precision and discipline of these early years have remained my foundation.
+I continue to perform classical repertoire and bring its depth and rigour into my teaching and ensemble work.

 Jazz & Improvisation

 Later, I recorded Jazz Over Christmas with Thorsten Thonhauser, Hans Baltin, and Mark Wood, blending tradition with improvisation.
-In South Africa, I performed with guitarist Jimmy Dludlu, drummer Vusi Khumalo, bassist Victor Masondo, and shared stages with greats such as Johnny Fourie, Kippie Moeketsi, Bakithi Kumalo, Natalia da Rocha, and Marah Louw.
-Abroad, I played in Shanghai at the House of Blues and Jazz, and continued collaborations in Germany with artists like Alan Praskin, Peter Inagawa, and Klaus Kircher.
+In South Africa, I performed with guitarist Jimmy Dludlu, drummer Vusi Khumalo, and bassist Victor Masondo, and shared stages with artists such as Johnny Fourie, Kippie Moeketsi, Bakithi Kumalo, Natalia da Rocha, and Marah Louw.
+Internationally, I performed in Shanghai at the House of Blues and Jazz and continued collaborations in Germany with musicians including Alan Praskin, Peter Inagawa, and Klaus Kircher.

 In the classroom, students must first pass through the reproduction stage — learning pieces accurately and developing technique.
-But jazz opens the door for them to unfold their own creativity.
-My role as a teacher is to provide the tools — scales, chord structures, rhythms, and listening skills — but nothing can replace the discipline of practice.
+Jazz then opens the door to creativity and individual expression.
+My role as a teacher is to provide the tools — scales, chord structures, rhythm, and listening skills — while guiding students to take risks and develop their own musical voice.
+Nothing replaces the discipline of practice, but it is through this process that real musicianship emerges.

 Rock, Pop & Bands